craftcms/docs/docs/5.x/upgrade.md

 #### Database Character Set and Collation

-Craft 5 requires MySQL 8.0, which has deprecated the use of `utf8` as an alias for the `utf8mb3` character set.
-A future version [is expected to switch this alias to `utf8mb4`](https://dev.mysql.com/doc/refman/8.0/en/charset-unicode-utf8mb3.html), so we are proactively adopting the unambiguous `utf8mb4` character set and `utf8mb4_0900_ai_ci` collation for new tables.
+MySQL 8.0 [deprecated the `utf8mb3` character set](https://dev.mysql.com/doc/refman/8.0/en/charset-unicode-utf8mb3.html), as well as [the use of `utf8` as an alias for `utf8mb3`](https://dev.mysql.com/doc/refman/8.0/en/charset-unicode-utf8.html).
+MySQL [recommends `utf8mb4`](https://dev.mysql.com/doc/refman/8.0/en/charset-unicode-utf8mb4.html) instead, and it’s expected that `utf8` will become an alias for `utf8mb4` in MySQL 8.1.

-Custom collation settings that do not use an explicit byte-length suffix (i.e. `utf8_general_ci`) may be incompatible with the new handling of `utf8`.
-For example, a Craft 4 project that uses the `utf8_unicode_ci` _collation_ (set via the `CRAFT_DB_COLLATION` environment variable or `collation` key in `db.php`) but has not explicitly set the corresponding _character set_ will encounter an “incompatible collation” error during the upgrade.
+To ease that transition, Craft 5 is proactively treating `utf8` as `utf8mb4` for MySQL and MariaDB installs.
+Since that will be different from what most Craft installs are already using, you will need to start explicitly setting the charset and collation using the non-aliased names, to avoid a SQL error during the upgrade.

-To avoid this, add your database’s current character set and collation to your `.env` file, ensuring they both include the byte-length suffix:
+Ensure the following are set in your `.env` file:

 ```bash
 CRAFT_DB_CHARACTER_SET="utf8mb3"